rudhrasree/rudhrasree/README.md

 #### 🔸 Nool Kalai – E-Commerce Web Application
 - Built an e-commerce website for crochet products
 - Frontend: HTML, CSS, JavaScript

+#### 🔸 Elvoura Jewels & Accessories Website
+- Developed a product showcase website for accessories and jewellery collections
+- Includes multiple category pages like earrings, necklaces, anklets, phone charms, and more
+- Built using **HTML, CSS, and JavaScript** as a freelancing project

 ---